You can use the

 Set environment variables so your application knows it is using the emulator.

 Start your application and test it against the emulator.
-You need to run the queries your application uses against the emulator in order to generate indexes for your production Cloud Datastore instance.
+You need to run the queries your application uses against the emulator in order to generate indexes for your production database instance.

 Upload the generated indexes with the